yuukibarns/diffwatch.nvim/README.md

 # DiffWatch.nvim

-A QoL plugin for display diff between the current buffer and the previous one.
+A QoL plugin that displays inline diffs between the previous and current buffer state, with intuitive navigation and change resolution.

 ## Usage

-This plugin provides the following two user commands:
+This plugin provides two commands:

 - `DiffWatch`\
-  Toggle the "DiffWatch", i.e., whether to watch the current buffer for diff.
+  Toggles watching the current buffer for changes.

 - `DiffWatchReset`\
-  Reset the "original buffer" to the current buffer, so that show diff between the current and the future.
+  Resets the "original buffer" reference to the current state, showing diffs between now and future changes

 ## Showcase